flaeri/ComfyComp/README.md

 This *only* works for people with nvidia cards that support HEVC.
 That means minimum 3rd gen (Maxwell GM20x, somewhat limited).
 4th gen (pascal) would be preffered.

+You now have an option to have the script just autodownload to a specified location, and use that.
+Very neat and easy!

+If you would like to download your own build, and add it to your path, feel free to do so.
+Make sure you're up to date so you have the new Nvenc API.
+Make sure the following is in place:

 Requires ffmpeg in your path, which has the new nvenc API.
 You can grab it from here if you need it: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z

-Make sure you've added ffmpeg to your path, or the script will yell at you.
+Make sure you've added ffmpeg to your path.

 ----